rhysuki/go.love/README.md

 You can safely delete this README and the entire `src/sample` folder.

 Make sure to delete the line `require("src.sample")` in `main.lua`.

+# Style
+Classes and class files are in `PascalCase`.
+Class member naming follows these guidelines:

+1. Constants are in `UPPER_SNAKE_CASE`.
+2. Variables and functions are in `snake_case`.
+3. Private members are prefixed with an underscore `_`.
+These are generally only supposed to be used within the class itself, and aren't part of its public API.